Murnau am Staffelsee in the Blue Land - Insights from a Local Guide

 • Formed after the ice age:

-• Species-rich habitat:
+• Biodiverse habitat:

-• Important for the climate:
+• Important for climate protection:

 What do you think makes the Murnauer Moos so special?